carltonstith/countdown-timer/README.md

-countdown-timer
+Countdown to Christmas Timer
 ===============

-A simple Christmas countdown timer using vanilla JavaScript.
+A Christmas countdown timer built using vanilla js and Angular.

-This will eventually include a wish list.
+This is a personal project.